Kenny2github/skule-bylaws/manuals/president-manual.md

    1. Attends [Cannonball](cannonball-manual.md) (for free) along with the other Officers and possibly gives a speech there if requested by the Director
    1. Attends the EngSoc table at Winter Clubs Fair during Godiva Week along with the other Officers
    1. Chairs the hiring committee for the Orientation Chair
-   1. Gives speeches at the [Iron Pin Ceremonies](iron-pin-manual.md)
+   1. Gives speeches at the [Iron Pin Ceremonies][ipd]
-   1. May, depending on the will and budget of the [External Relations Director](external-relations-manual.md), attend the CFES Canadian Engineering Leadership Conference (CELC) with them
+   1. May, depending on the will and budget of the [External Relations Director][erd], attend the CFES Canadian Engineering Leadership Conference (CELC) with them
 1. In **February** of their term, the President:
    1. Submits the Presidential blurb to the [Skulebook](skulebook-manual.md)
-   1. May, depending on the will and budget of the [External Relations Director](external-relations-manual.md), attend the ESSCO Conference on Advocacy & Leadership in Engineering (CALE) with them
+   1. May, depending on the will and budget of the [External Relations Director][erd], attend the ESSCO Conference on Advocacy & Leadership in Engineering (CALE) with them
    1. Recruits Awards Committee year representatives and opens EngSoc Awards nominations in accordance with the [Policy on Awarding Society Awards](../policies/awards-policy.md)
    1. Ensures that Awards Committee meetings are held and the awards are decided by early March at the latest
    1. Arranges for the physical awards to be made and delivered before the Alumni Relations Office's Student Leadership Reception